Finding better ways to find the materials the world needs

 At peak production, Oyu Tolgoi is expected to produce 500,000 tonnes1 per annum of copper – equivalent to what’s needed to build:

 Most of the value lies deep underground and to reach the ore body we are building a world-class underground mine.
-It will include a state-of-the-art control room to oversee the operation that will have approximately 200 kilometres of tunnels.
+It includes a state-of-the-art control room to oversee the operation that will have approximately 200 kilometres of tunnels.

 We will use leading underground mining technology known as block caving to mine the ore body.
 Block caving is technically complex, but it is also one of the safest and most cost-effective methods of mining ore from deep below the ground as it uses the force of gravity.